Gross bookings grow

 Rental car days

-PCLN’s rental car business continues to grow, although at a slower pace.
-For fiscal 2016, rental car days grew 11.2% YoY compared to growth of 25% YoY in 2015.
-Rental car days account for ~12% of the total bookings.
+PCLN’s rental car business continues to grow too, albeit at a slower pace.
+For the first quarter of 2016, rental car days grew 11% YoY and at a slower 7.9% YoY rate in the second quarter.
+Rental car days accounted for ~12% of total bookings.

-The online sale of airline tickets has been on a declining trend during the last few quarters, falling 4.3% YoY in 3Q16.
-However, this trend should not have an impact on Priceline’s business, as the sale of airline tickets forms just 1% of PCLN’s total bookings.
+Meanwhile, the sale of online air tickets has been on a declining trend in the last few quarters, falling 6.6% YoY in 2Q16.
+However, this will not likely have an impact on PCLN’s business, as air ticket sales make up only 1% of PCLN’s total bookings.

-Priceline’s (PCLN) management expects the company’s 1Q17 gross bookings to grow 17%–22% YoY (19%–24% in constant dollars).
-The majority of these bookings should come from the accommodation business.
-The company’s room nights are expected to grow 20%–25%.
+Priceline’s management expects 3Q16 gross bookings to grow 14%–19% YoY.
+Again, the majority of this is expected to come from its accommodations business, as room nights are expected to grow 18%–23%.